PaulSVander/EatWhere/README.md

-This group project was completed as part of the Dev Bootcamp curriculum and is unfortunately no longer hosted online
+This group project was completed as part of the Dev Bootcamp curriculum and hosted on Heroku until their removal of free tiers.